Model Sharing & Backups for Multi-User Collaboration in Cosmic Frog

 A backup of a model is a snapshot of its exact state at a certain point in time.
 Once a backup has been made, users can use them to revert to if needed.
 There are 2 ways to make a backup of an existing Cosmic Frog model: through the Explorer and from within the Cloud Storage application on the Optilogic platform.
 The latter will be covered first:

-- In the list of databases (= Cosmic Frog models), search for the one you want to make a backup of, click on the icon with 3 horizontal lines next to the model’s Name and select “Create Backup”.
+- In the list of databases (= Cosmic Frog models), search for the one you want to make a backup of.
+Hover over the database Name so an icon with 3 horizontal lines will appear to the right of the database name.
+Hovering over this icon will bring up a context menu from which user can select the “Create Backup” option.

 Through the Explorer, the process is similar: